mazwat/mazwat.github.io/oop-lm.md

  - Data type definitions
  - Macros

 The header file allows the sketch to access the class properties content in the CPP.
 But you have to use hash include and the name of the header file.
+For example`` #include “Class.h"``

 Let’s take the original tinkerCAD version updated to function as a proper C++ library.

+So we take the TinkerCAD example and break it down into 3 files.
+CLICK An INO which contains the sketch that create the instances of the class and defines their properties at runtime.
+CLICK We have a header file which defines all the functions and data types and then a CLICK CPP file which contains the definition of the Traffic light class itself.

+In this way way create a neat and terse method of deploying where implementation is modular and easy to change in a few lines of code.
+We have a library for a traffic light that we can use for all the cities junctions and traffic lights.

+Let’s see the final embedded version on an actual breadboard.